UNCG-CSE/Poststorm_Imagery/docs/collector.md

 !!! note "Important Note"

-    The script will automatically download all .tar files listed, sequentially, to the `--path` specified, or to the default cache folder if `--path` is left out of the parameters.
+    The script will automatically download all archive files listed, sequentially, to the `--path` specified, or to the default cache folder if `--path` is left out of the parameters.
 Members of the P-Sick team would run the command with `-p "G:\Shared drives\P-Sick\data"` assuming they have *Google Drive File Stream* as their `G:` drive (*Windows*).